-24. Subsequent Events
+26. Subsequent Event

-- a) On January 9, 2022, a total of 314,516 share purchase warrants with an exercise price of CAD\$4.96 expired without being exercised. - b) On January 14, 2022, 150,000 RSUs were granted to Aman Bhardwaj as part of his resignation agreement.
-The RSUs granted are not transferable or assignable except in accordance with the plan.
-The RSUs will vest on January 14, 2023. - c) On January 14, 2022, 100,000 stock options were granted with an exercise price of CAD\$0.36. - d) On March 3, 2022, a total of 246,600 share purchase warrants were exercised at CAD\$0.30 per share for total proceeds of CAD\$73,980, of which 123,300 share purchase warrants were exercised in error and are in the process of being returned and canceled. - e) On March 17, 2022, the Company closed a brokered private placement for gross proceeds of CAD\$8,624,994.
-The Company issued 26,136,345 units (each a "Unit") of the Company at a price of CAD\$0.33 per Unit.
+On April 14, 2023, the Company closed the first tranche of a non-brokered private placement for gross proceeds of CAD\$1,341,412.
+The Company issued 6,707,061 units (each a "Unit") of the Company at a price of CAD\$0.20 per Unit.
 Each Unit comprised of one common share and one-half share purchase warrant.
-Each warrant entitles the holder thereof to purchase one additional common share of the Company at a price of CAD\$0.50 within a period of 24 months.
-The Company paid the agents 1,996,363 broker warrants and cash commission of CAD\$658,800.
-Each broker warrant will be exercisable to purchase one common share for a period of 24 months at an exercise price of CAD\$0.33.
-Additionally, the Company also incurred in other cash costs in connection to filling and legal expenses in the amount of CAD\$123,500 and paid a corporate finance fee of \$100,000 in common shares of the Company (303,030 common shares issued).
-All securities issued under the private placement are subject to a hold period expiring four months and one day after the closing date of the private placement. - f) In connection to the Mach 17, 2022, financing, an additional two milestones were reached related to the capital market performance shares and a total of 4,386,500 common shares will be from escrow.
+Each warrant entitles the holder thereof to purchase one additional common share of the Company at a price of CAD\$0.30 within a period of 24 months.
+The Company paid the agents 215,250 broker warrants.
+Each broker warrant will be exercisable to purchase one common share for a period of 24 months at an exercise price of CAD\$0.30.
+All securities issued under the private placement are subject to a hold period expiring four months and one day after the closing date of the private placement.